1. Charity Name

 11. Meetings and Proceedings of the Executive Committee

-- The Chairman shall act as chairman at meetings of the Executive Committee.
-If the Chairman is absent from any meeting, the members of the Executive Committee present shall choose one of their number to act as chairman of the meeting before any other business is transacted.
+- The Chair shall act as chair at meetings of the Executive Committee.
+If the Chair is absent from any meeting, the members of the Executive Committee present shall choose one of their number to act as chair of the meeting before any other business is transacted.

-- There shall be a quorum when at least two thirds of the number of members of the Executive Committee for the time being or four members of the Executive Committee, whichever is the greater, are present at a meeting.
+- There shall be a quorum when at least one half of the number of members of the Executive Committee for the time being or four members of the Executive Committee, whichever is the greater, are present at a meeting.

 - The Executive Committee may make decisions by email if it is necessary to do so before the next meeting of the Executive Committee, at the instigation of any member of the Executive Committee.
 Such decisions may only be made if all of the members of the Executive Committee agree with the decision being made, or abstain.
 Any member of the Executive Committee may demand that the matter be decided at the next meeting of the Executive Committee and thereby terminate the email decision-making process on that matter.
 Decisions made by email shall be entered into the minutes of the subsequent meeting of the Executive Committee, along with a note to the effect that they were made by email.